 Among significant alterations was the elimination of the final verses of Mark’s gospel.
 Cresswell argues that this, the earliest of the canonical gospels, would not in its original form have described a miraculous resurrection.
 Now, however, whatever was there has been cut; the gospel ends, in the earliest surviving sources, with the discovery of an empty tomb.
 Twelve more verses were added to make up for what is missing and appear in some of the later manuscripts.

-Another revolutionary finding, which will not please the Vatican, is that the ancient bible that is genuinely the oldest surviving is Codex Sinaiticus, a large part of which is housed in the British Library.
+Another significant finding is that the ancient bible that is genuinely the oldest surviving is Codex Sinaiticus, a large part of which is housed in the British Library.
 This is established through an innovative method analysing errors, which skip whole lines, to discover the format and identity of an orginal exemplar.

 The Vatican’s own early manuscript, Codex Vaticanus is certainly closely related.
 But it was produced with reference both to Codex Sinaiticus and to their common exemplar.
 For the core of the New Testament, it is thus a copy.